 As detailed in Figure 13 below, Metropolitan's dry-year storage levels have experienced significant fluctuations over the past five years, driven by varying hydrologic conditions and the corresponding withdrawals and puts into storage.
 During the previous drought sequence, Metropolitan withdrew roughly a million acre-feet from its dry-year storage accounts and faced emergency drought restrictions within the SWP Dependent Area.
 The restrictions within the SWP Dependent Area were a result of historic dry conditions within California, as well as limited access to stored supplies for the SWP Dependent Area.
+Infrastructure constraints had prevented these agencies from accessing sufficient supply from the Colorado River Aqueduct, or from previously stored water in Diamond Valley Lake or Lake Mead.

 Metropolitan's storage balance is on track to begin 2025 with higher starting storage balances than had been assumed in the 2020 Needs Assessment.
 Wet and above normal water years in water years 2022/2023 and 2023/2024, respectively, enabled significant puts into Metropolitan's storage accounts, in particular within the SWP Dependent Area.
 As a result, Metropolitan ended calendar year 2023 with a record high amount of storage and is projected to end calendar year 2024 with another record high, with around 3.9 MAF of dry-year storage.
-Metropolitan's storage actions in calendar year 2024 include putting water into Diamond Valley Lake, Metropolitan's Intentionally Created Surplus account in Lake Mead, and San Luis Reservoir carryover supplies.
+Metropolitan's storage account in calendar year 2024 include putting water into Diamond Valley Lake, Metropolitan's Intentionally Created Surplus account in Lake Mead, and San Luis Reservoir carryover supplies.
 Additionally, Metropolitan's groundwater banking programs are expected to have four years of dry-year storage by the end of 2024, with the exception of the AVEK High-Desert Water Bank program, as it remains a relatively new program.
 More information on the current estimates of Metropolitan's storage accounts and the maximum put and take capacities for these storage accounts can be found in the Water Surplus and Drought Management Update report, Attachment 1, dated December 10, 2024.

 Through Metropolitan's diverse and expansive storage accounts, Metropolitan is well positioned for the next drought sequence that may arise.
 More specifically, Metropolitan's storage at the end of calendar year 2025 will allow Metropolitan to sustain a repeat of the recent drought sequence, if such a period were to occur.
-SWP transfer supplies and new storage opportunities will continue to be pursued by Metropolitan to help ensure a reliable water supply for the SWP Dependent Area in the coming years.
+Metropolitan is committed to regional reliability through a balanced portfolio and SWP transfer supplies and new storage opportunities will continue to be pursued by Metropolitan to help ensure a reliable water supply for the SWP Dependent Area in the coming years.
 Storage of Metropolitan's Colorado River supplies will continue to be monitored and evaluated in light of the current post-2026 negotiations, which may impact Metropolitan's Lake Mead ICS stored supplies.